SWE-UniStuttgart/evoTurb/README.md

 The evoTurb aims to generate 4D wind fields by constraining multiple independent 3D wind fields generated using the `TurbSim` or the `Mann turbulence generator (MTG)` with the user-defined longitudinal coherence.

 The evoTurb is available both in Matlab and Python.
-If you are a Matlab user, please download the folder `evoTurb_matlab`.
-If you are a Python user, please download the folder `evoTurb_python`.
+If you are a Matlab user, please download `evoTurb_matlab`.
+If you are a Python user, please download `evoTurb_python`.

 ## 2 Methodology